 We currently have Best Practices Groups in the following industries:

 - Utility Vehicles

 Typically, new members are referred by other members.
-However, if you would like to inquire about joining a group, please contact Robin Currie at email@example.com or call 508-752-9229.
+However, if you would like to inquire about joining a group or starting a group, please contact Robin Currie at firstname.lastname@example.org or call 508-752-9229.
 Groups vote to approve all new members.